kylechui/latex/Spring 2022/CS 180/notes.md

 * We start off with `|V|` separate subsets
 * The "union" operation: We take a pointer from the root and point it to another group
+  * For union-find, we always draw a pointer from the root of the shorter tree, and point it to the root of the taller tree
   * This operation takes constant time
 * The "find" operation: Follow both elements to their respective roots and return whether or not they are the same element
-  * This operation takes time relative to the depths of both elements' rooted trees (we must perform our "unions" in a *efficient* way)
+  * This operation takes time relative to the depths of both elements' rooted trees (we must perform our "unions" in an *efficient* way)
-    * We *always* take the shorter rooted tree and point its root to the height of the taller rooted tree
-    * Note that the height of the new tree is always going to be *at most* the maximum height of the two trees
+    * Since we *always* take the shorter rooted tree and point its root to the height of the taller rooted tree, the height of the new tree is always going to be *at most* the maximum height of the two trees
     * If the heights of the two trees are the same, then the height of the new rooted tree is one more than the height of the original rooted trees
     * However, we have also increased the number of nodes, so we still have `h < log n`, where `h` is the height of our rooted tree and `n` is the number of nodes in the rooted tree
-  * Thus the union operation takes `O(log |E|)` time
+  * Thus the find operation takes `O(log |E|)` time

 </details>